-Most surgeons recommend that parents stay alert to their child's feelings about protruding ears; don't insist on the surgery until your child wants the change.
-Children who feel uncomfortable about their ears and want the surgery are generally more cooperative during the process and happier with the outcome.
+Most surgeons recommend that parents stay alert to their child's feelings about protruding ears; parents should never insist on the surgery unless the child wants the changes.
+Children who want the surgery are generally more cooperative during the process and happier with the outcome.

 When ear surgery is performed by a qualified, experienced surgeon, complications are infrequent and usually minor.